BI/react-accordion/README.md

 Notes on Webpack
 ----------------

+These are mostly my notes to remember how to use webpack, but you may find them useful

 * Make sure you have it installed `npm install webpack -g`
 * A `webpack.config.js` file makes running it easy.
-* You may need to install some loaders (like style and css) locally: `npm install css-loader style-loader`
-* You *will* need to install the jsx loader: `npm install jsx-loader`
+* Run `npm install` to install the necessary components (jsx-loader, css-loader, style-loader).
-* Run `webpack` in the react_accordion directory. `webpack ./accordion.jsx bundle.js` if you didn't add the config flag
+* Run `webpack` in the react_accordion directory. `webpack ./<entry file>.jsx bundle.js` if you didn't add the config flag
 * Adding the `--watch` flag automatically rebuilds the bundle on a change.
 * `--progress` and `--color` can help the build to look nice, but otherwise doesn't change anything.
 * You can run a webpack dev server locally